bemurphy/github_org_ai_repos/instructions/instructions.md

 3. Ability to run repository names, descriptions, and README through an LLM to check if the repository is AI related.
 Generate a confidence score 1-5.
-4. Output matched repositories in a markdown report, with the repo name, url, description, and confidence score provided 4.1 Sort the repositories by confidence descending, alpha ascending
+4. Output matched repositories in a markdown report, with the repo name, url, description, and confidence score provided 4.1 Sort the repositories by confidence descending, alpha ascending 4.2 Allow a runtime flag, --min-confidence, to optionally filter out repositories that are below the minimum confidence level.